Matex600/social-edit-matt/README.md

     ![AgileProject](documentation/readme_images/projectAgile.PNG)

-  * Steps taken
+  * Steps Taken:

-    1. Created issues tags showing with varying importance to the project.
+    1. Created issue tags showing varying importance to the project.

-    2. Created issues with tags : 'Must have' (Most important features) 'Should have' (Should be implemented) 'Could have' (Implement if there is time) 'Won't have' (Features that have been outside of current scope)
+    2. Created issues with tags: 'Must have' (Most important features) 'Should have' (Should be implemented) 'Could have' (Implement if there is time) 'Won't have' (Features that have been outside of current scope)

-    3. Created Github Project (Old version) at time of submission a new version of Github project has been released I will implement this new version in future projects.
-I created a project with columns 'to do' (Work that needs to be one) 'In progress' (Feature in development) 'Done' (Feature complete entered testing stage) 'Future content' (Content implemented post release).
+    3. Created Github Project (Old version) at the time of submission; a new version of Github project has been released, I will implement this new version in future projects.

+    4. I created a project with columns 'to do' (Work that needs to be done), 'In progress' (Feature in development), 'Done' (Feature complete and tested), 'Future content' (Content implemented post release).

-    4. I then assigned issues to the project as development continued making decisions a long the way.
+    5. I then assigned 'issues' to the project as development continued, making decisions a long the way.

     ### Significace and Complexity
     ![Significace and Complexity](documentation/readme_images/Significance_and_complexity.PNG) ![Key](documentation/readme_images/Significance_and_complexity_key.PNG)

-    5. All of the above have been implemented successfully.
+    6. All of the above has been implemented successfully.

   ### User testing

-  * I have recieved some feedback from my mentor on my project and I decided to adjust some styling to improve card colours for blog posts I made them a lighter color to complement rest of site.
+  * I have recieved feedback from my mentor on my project, and I decided to adjust some styling to improve card colours for blog posts.
+I made them a lighter color to complement the rest of the site.

-  * I have recieved feedback from my brother that helped me identify an issue with an image in blog details not aligning properly which has been fixed.
+  * I have recieved feedback from my sibling, that enabled me to identify an issue with an image not aligning properly in the blog details therefore it has been patched.

-  * I Used code review on slack and recieved feedback to help improve user experience by adding an add post button if a category has no posts to make it easier for user, this has been implemented.
+  * I used the code review channel on slack and recieved feedback to help improve user experience, by adding an add post button if a category has no posts to make it easier for the user.
+This has been implemented.

-  * I have tested site functionality and creating a non admin account, testing login/register, creating post / category, commenting and liking posts, all of these features worked as expected.
+  * I have tested the site functionality and created a non-admin account.

+    * Testing:
+      * login/register
+      * creating post / category
+      * commenting and liking posts

+    All of these features worked as expected

-  * I asked my brother to test site functionality such as creating a post and category as after registering and to test login and logout as well as creating and editing a profile those features worked as expected.
+  * I asked my sibling to assess the site functionality such as creating a post, category and after registering to test login functionality, and logout as well as creating and editing a profile, those features worked as expected.

   # Site Design